MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-configure-customer-portal.md

    - **Field Service Website**: The associated website.
 Opening the associated website record takes you to the [Portal Management app](/power-apps/maker/portals/configure/configure-portal).

-   - **Track My Technician**: Enables the options to configure the [Track a technician feature](customer-portal-technician-tracking.md).
+   - **Track My Technician**: The option that enables the [Track a technician feature](customer-portal-technician-tracking.md).

-   - **Self Scheduling (Preview)**: Enables the self-scheduling experience in the portal.
+   - **Self Scheduling (Preview)**: The option that enables the self-scheduling experience in the portal.

-   - **Send self-scheduling experience to Account Contacts**: Enables automated notifications with access information for the portal.
+   - **Send self-scheduling experience to Account Contacts**: The option that enables automated notifications with access information for the portal.
 The information is sent to every contact that isn't part of an excluded account.
 When enabling this feature, choose if you want to send invites to all contacts or only to new contacts moving forward.

    - **Messages**: Messages are sent at specific points of the work order lifecycle.
 These messages can be enabled or disabled independently.
 For details on each message, go to [Set up notifications for the Field Service portal (preview)](customer-portal-notification-settings.md).

-   - **Communication Type**: Define whether you want the system to send your customer email, SMS, or both message types.
+   - **Communication Type**: The type of communication the system sends your customer: email, SMS, or both.

    - **Send Messages To**: By default, the system sends messages to the contact that created the service request through the portal.
 If no such contact exists, messages go to the contact type noted in this setting.

-   - **Exclusion lists**: These lists allow you to exclude specific service accounts or service types from all messaging.

-   - **Include Survey (Preview)**: Embed a [Customer Voice survey](/dynamics365/customer-voice/about) in the portal.
+   - **Include Survey (Preview)**: The [Customer Voice survey](/dynamics365/customer-voice/about) to embed in the portal.
 When [adding a survey embed code](/dynamics365/customer-voice/embed-web-page), the survey automatically shows when the booking is complete.

    - **Configure SMS and Email Connector**: Direct links to the Power Automate flows where you [configure the email and SMS connectors](customer-portal-notification-settings.md).

-   - **Excluded Work Order Types**: List work order types that you don't want to expose as an option in the portal.
+   - **Excluded Work Order Types**: Work order types that you don't want to expose as an option in the portal.

-   - **Excluded Accounts**: List customer accounts for which you don't want to enable the portal.
+   - **Excluded Accounts**: Customer accounts that you don't want to enable in the portal.
 Contacts related to excluded accounts don't receive invites to the portal either.

 1. On the **Display** tab, set basic design values for the portal.
 The **Advanced Display Configuration** field contains the direct link to open [the Power Pages designer](/power-apps/maker/portals/configure/configure-portal).
 Use the Portal Management app to configure all the details for your portal.